grd/FreePDM/ConceptOfDesign/FreePDM_02-Workflows/02-CheckoutFile.md

 ### Workflow 2

 The user want to open AND edit a CAD file from the pdm(see: file storing during editing).
-The user select the part in the pdm and end press check-out to get write acces.
+The user select the part in the pdm and end press check-out to get write access.

 #### questions / Comments